Charles “Chip” Hauss wears four professional hats as

 Hauss is also a veteran author.
-The tenth edition of his Comparative Politics: Domestic Responses to Global Challenges was published in October 2017.
+He began his writing career as a political scientist and enjoyed success with his textbook, Comparative Politics: Domestic Responses to Global Challenges, the tenth edition of which was published in 2017.
 The volume long has long been one of the market leading texts in the field.
 Each new edition includes as much new material as a standard trade press book on politics.
 He also is the author of three books on conflict resolution and peace building and three more on French politics.
 Comparative Politics.

-He is currently beginning work on an introductory textbook tentatively entitled From Conflict Resolution to Peacebuilding which explores the way peacebuilding has evolved in our VUCA (Volatile, Uncertain, Complex, Ambiguous) world.
-Though it draws heavily on the work of AfP, its member organizations, and its global partners, the book will give equal weight to interpersonal and other “micro” level initiatives.
+In 2019, he published From Conflict Resolution to Peacebuilding which explores the way peacebuilding has evolved in our VUCA (Volatile, Uncertain, Complex, Ambiguous) world.
+Though it draws heavily on the work of AfP, its member organizations, and their global partners, the book will give equal weight to interpersonal and other “micro” level initiatives.
 And, it places the field in an historical context that traces the field from its origins in “getting to yes” and similar initiatives, its expansion to include intractability conflicts at the interpersonal and international level, and its current evolution into complexity science and analysis which has also taken it into new substantive arenas, including those he already works on and others.

 Last but not least, Hauss is an early adopter of information technology tools.
-Therefore, he is creating www.charleshauss.info which will be a site at which serious discussion of serious issues can take place as well as serve as a “one stop shop” for his own work.
-It will be fully operational in November 2017.
-A (very) rudimentary beta version is available.
+Therefore, he has created www.charleshauss.info, a site at which serious discussion of serious issues can take place as well as serve as a “one stop shop” for his own work.

 Although no longer teaching, Hauss spent almost forty years in the classroom, most notably at Colby College, George Mason University, and the University of Reading (UK).
 He has taught a wide variety of courses in comparative politics, international relations, and conflict resolution.
 In one form or another, each explored aspects of the political implications of globalization and ways individuals can take personal as well as political responsibility for their lives and for the world.

 In addition to his professional life, Hauss volunteers for Oberlin College.
-He has served on its Alumni Council and the Washington DC regional steering committee for the college’s recet capital campaign.
-He is also providing seed money for and helping direct the planning of the Oberlin Social Capital Fund that will help college students fund internships in organizations that could help launch careers in any area of social change.
+He has served on its Alumni Council and the Washington DC regional steering committee for the college’s recent capital campaign.
+He also contributed startup funds for the Oberlin Social Capital Fund that will help college students fund internships in organizations that could help launch careers in any area of social change.

 Hauss holds a BA in Government form Oberlin College and a PhD in political science from the University of Michigan.
 He and his wife, Gretchen Sandles, live inside the infamous Beltway in Falls Church VA.
 In his spare time, he reads mystery novels, watches entirely too much sports on television, and enjoys explaining the rules of soccer, cricket, and rugby (both codes) to bewildered Americans.

 He can be reached at either email@example.com or firstname.lastname@example.org.
-He tweets @chiphauss and is an active blogger on Medium, Linkedin, the PCDN and other sites that try to translate the norms of long form and critical journalism to the Internet.
+He is an active blogger on Medium, Linkedin, and other sites that try to transfer the norms and forms of long form and critical journalism to the Internet.